How the Lungs and Respiratory System Work

 Mucus produced by cells in the trachea and bronchial tubes keeps air passages moist and aids in stopping dust, bacteria and viruses, allergy-causing substances, and other substances from entering the lungs.

-Impurities that do reach the deeper parts of the lungs can be moved up via mucous and coughed out or swallowed.
+Impurities that do reach the deeper parts of the lungs can often be moved up via mucous and coughed out or swallowed.